Performance Review Cost Calculator

 Most performance reviews can be optimized without sacrificing effectiveness:

-• Async alternatives: Move information-sharing to written updates.
-Reserve meeting time for decisions and discussion only.
+- Async alternatives: Move information-sharing to written formats, preserving meetings for collaboration.

 When to Consider Canceling